Next to search engines, a Facebook campaign is the best avenue to increase leads to your gym.

 Creating Your Image

-If you aren’t a Facebook marketing ninja, that’s okay.
-You can still create an amazing image for your campaign.
+If you aren’t a Facebook campaign ninja, that’s okay.
+You can still create amazing images for your ads.
 Here are a few things to note:

 - If you’re not a designer yourself, you can also use a site like Canva to help you customize your image